Digging for Diamonds

 Admission is good for the entire day.
 You may come and go throughout the day on the same admission fee.

 Organized groups of 15 or more may receive half price admission if the park is notified in advance of visit.
 From Memorial Day through Labor Day tickets purchased after 6 p.m. are also good for the following day.
 NOTE: Organized groups do not include large family groups.

 What Should I Bring?

-Tools are not necessary for diamond searching.
-A good way to search for diamonds is to walk up and down the rows looking for diamonds lying on top of the ground.
+Where can diamonds be found within the park?
+Visitors have found plenty of gems both on top of and in the soil.
+Tools are not necessary for diamond seeking, and a good way to search is to walk up and down the rows looking for diamonds lying on top of the ground.
 However, most diamond hunters like to dig in the soil.
 Therefore, you have the options of bringing your own tools from home, or you may purchase or rent tools here at the park.

 You may use anything that is not battery or motor operated for transporting equipment in and out of the search area.
 Park visitors bring anything from small flowerbed trowels to full size shovels.
 Some choose to make their own sifting screens and bring them.